roman-corgi/corgidrp/README.md

 ## FAQ

 * Does my pipeline function need to save files?
   * Files will be saved by a higher level pipeline code.
 As long as you output an object that's an instance of a `corgidrp.Data` class, it will have a `save()` function that will be used.
 * Can I create new data classes?
   * Yes, you can feel free to make new data classes.
 Generally, they should be a subclass of the `Image` class, and you can look at the `Dark` class as an example.
 Each calibration type should have its own `Image` subclass defined.
 Talk with Jason and Max to discuss how your class should be implemented!
   * You do not necessarily need to write a copy function for subclasses of the `Image` class.
-If you need to copy calibration objects at all you can import and apply the copy module of python, see
+If you need to copy calibration objects at all, you can use the copy function of the Image class.
-      example:
-      ```
-      import copy
-      flatfield = data.Flatfield('flatfield.fits')
-      #reference copy
-      flatfield_copy = copy.copy(flatfield)
-      #deep data copy
-      flatfield_copy = copy.deepcopy(flatfield)
-      ```

 * What python version should I develop in?
   * Python 3.12